-$^{24}$ Remarkably, if W were merely correlated with M, rather than causally affecting it, the effect mediated by either M or W would not be identified, since no measured covariate can satisfy Assumptions A-1 and A-2.
+24Remarkably, if W were merely correlated with M, rather than causally affecting it, the effect mediated by either M or W would not be identified, since no measured covariate can satisfy assumption A-1 and A-2.

-Figure 11.
-A parameterized version of Figure 10 in which the heavy arrows represent (a) paths carrying the natural indirect effect when M is considered as the mediator. b: Same with W considered as the mediator.
-M = mediator; T = treatment; W = covariate; Y = outcome; $\alpha$ , $\beta$ , $\gamma =$ structural coefficients.
+Figure 11: A parameterized version of Fig. 10, in which the heavy arrows represent (a) Paths carrying the natural indirect effect (NIE) when M is considered as the mediator. (b) Same with W considered as the mediator.
+M = Mediator; T = Treatment; W = Covariate; Y = Outcome; α, β, γ = Structural Coefficients.

-Applying these conditions to linear models with interaction terms, I have shown how path-specific effects can be estimated in models with multiple pathways and interacting mediators.
+Applying these conditions to linear models with interaction terms, we showed how pathspecific effects can be estimated in models with multiple pathways and interacting mediators.

-An important feature of the conditions formulated in this article is their mechanizability.
-Simple graphical algorithms exist (and are cited in the reference list) that examine the structure of the model, test whether the identification conditions are satisfied in the model, and, depending on how they are satisfied, produce an unbiased estimate of the desired mediated effect.
+An important feature of the conditions formulated in this paper is their mechanizability.
+Simple graphical algorithms exist (and are cited in the bibliography) which examine the structure of the model, test whether the identification conditions are satisfied in the model and, depending on how they are satisfied, produce an unbiased estimate of the desired mediated effect.
 This feature relieves researchers from the task of interpreting and judging the validity of each identifying assumption in isolation; it is the plausibility of the postulated model structure (i.e., the diagram) that one needs to judge and defend.
-The structure itself dictates both the choices by which the identification conditions can be satisfied and the estimation procedures appropriate for each choice.
+The structure itself dictates both the choices by which the identification conditions can be satisfied, and the estimation procedures appropriate for each choice.

 Naturally, to apply these identification procedures to real-life data, one needs to be certain of the causal scenario behind the data and that the scientific context of that scenario is faithfully depicted in the diagram.
 The question arises whether it is realistic to assume that investigators would possess such certainties in real-life applications.
-Here, one should recall that anchoring one's analysis in specific causal scenarios does not imply a commitment to the validity of those scenarios.
+Here we should recall that anchoring one's analysis in specific causal scenarios does not imply a commitment to the validity of those scenarios.
 It implies willingness to explore their ramifications, to evoke critiques of one's assumptions, and to understand which variants of each scenario are critical for identification and for choosing the correct estimator.
 The alternative, of course, is to sweep these uncertainties under the rug of no unmeasured confounders or sequential ignorability.
-This article replaces such sweeping assumptions with specific scientific contexts (encoded graphically) that investigators can scrutinize for plausibility, submit to statistical tests, and appeal to mechanical procedures for identification analysis.
+This paper replaces such sweeping assumptions with specific scientific contexts (encoded graphically) which investigators can scrutinize for plausibility, submit to statistical tests,25 and appeal to mechanical procedures for identification analysis.
 This departure from ignorability-based approaches to mediation should provide researchers with a deeper understanding of the nature of mediation and the tools available for its analysis.